Substra/substra-documentation/README.md

 If everything is OK, you can delete your version on RTD (wipe button): https://readthedocs.com/projects/owkin-connect-documentation/versions/ and delete your tag : `git push --delete origin dev-your-branch`

+## Documentation - latest version

+To generate the "latest" version of the documentation, trigger a build "latest" on RTD [here](https://readthedocs.com/projects/owkin-connect-documentation/builds/).

+The build "latest" on RTD uses the artefacts created by the latest `publish_latest` workflow on the connect-documentation repository.
+This means that the version of Substra used is the latest commit on `main` **at the time of the connect-documentation workflow run**.

+If there have been changes on Substra that should appear in the documentation, manually trigger the workflow on connect-documentation [here](https://github.com/owkin/connect-documentation/actions/workflows/publish_latest.yml) then trigger a build on latest from RTD.

 ## Releases